-To those who believe that you have nothing to fear because you have nothing to hide, why should anyone actually need to have anything to hide simply to protect and enjoy their right to privacy?
+To those who believe that you have nothing to fear because you have nothing to hide, let us know when you've removed the curtains from every window in your house and we might start to take you seriously but until then, why should anyone actually need to have anything to hide simply to protect and enjoy a right to privacy?

 If you are okay with your emails being scanned and stored by the state, would you also then be okay with your post being diverted to your nearest police station where it will be opened, read, copied and stored before it gets sent on to you?

 If you are okay with your phone calls being recorded, scanned and stored by the state, would you also then be okay with your off-line face-to-face conversations being recorded, scanned and stored?

 If you are okay with your web visits being stored by the state and then shared with 3rd parties, would you also then be okay to submit your dairy to the state on a daily basis, detailing which shops and houses you visited, for them to copy, store and share with 3rd parties?

 If not, do you have something to hide?

 The people's Administration believes that such people are naive and hypocritical because they offer propagandist opportunities to those who wish to invade our privacy, whilst seeking to protect themselves from exactly the same principals.

 The government's argument that greater levels of access to our private information is needed in order to fight terrorism is in our opinion, a blatant lie and we say this because: